- Assistance that will be offered in all circumstances

 In accordance with legislation, the council may apply a limited charge on the property, registered with local land charges when it provides a mandatory DFG to the owner of a home.
 Harlow Council will not impose a charge unless the mandatory grant spend exceeds £15,000.
 The legislation governing approval and payment of DFGs allows for repayment of individual grants up to a maximum repayable sum of £10,000 if the property is disposed of through sale, assigned or transfer to another person within 10 years of the completion of the works funded through the DFG.

 In some cases, specific considerations of an applicant’s circumstances in relation to any such disposal will be considered.
-The factors the council have regard to are as follows:
+The factors the council have regard to are as follows from (The Housing Grants, Construction and Regeneration Act 1996: Disabled Facilities Grant (Conditions relating to approval or payment of Grant) General Consent 2008):

-4. Whether the disposal is made to enable the recipient of the grant to live with, or near, any person who is disabled or infirm and in need of care, or who is intending to provide care of which the recipient of the grant is in need by reason of disability or infirmity.
+- Whether the disposal is made to enable the recipient of the grant to live with, or near, any person who is disabled or diagnosed with an impairment and in need of care, or who is intending to provide care of which the recipient of the grant is in need by reason of disability or impairment.

 Having considered the above circumstances, Harlow Council may at its discretion considering all the facts available to it and whether the recipient would face financial hardship, require some, all or none of the grant to be repaid to the council.